ToolmanP/Thoughtcrime/pages/CSE.md

 - No drop: cwnd = cwnd + 1
 - A drop: cwnd = cwnd / 2  (duplicated ACK / Drop Rate)
 - Drawbacks:
-	- Not tolerable in wireless environment (unreliable)
+	- Not tolerable in wireless environment (unreliable) since in a sense we need to increase the data rate for best delivery.
 	- Can produce better equality between two participants in the network.
 - ![image.png](../assets/image_1704550326968_0.png)
 - ---